Notify me

 Patek Philippe watch logo

-The Calatrava cross in Patek Philippe‘s logo has its historical roots in the Calatrava cross used as a symbol of the brand’s origin in the Vallée de Joux, Switzerland, and signifies tradition, excellence, and spirituality.
+The Calatrava cross in Patek Philippe‘s logo originates from the Order of Calatrava, a 12th‑century Spanish military order.
+Patek Philippe (founded in 1839 in Geneva, Switzerland) adopted it in1887 as a design symbol.
+It signifies tradition, excellence, and spirituality.
 It reflects the brand’s values of heritage, craftsmanship, and timelessness.
 Patek Philippe’s mission to create enduring, heirloom-quality watches aligns with the symbolism of its logo which has remained largely unchanged throughout its history.

 Longines: